tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 By collecting data about the use of open data, we can get a better picture of what is going on in open data and make data-driven decisions about open data.
-Let's start thinking of datasets as datapoints so that we can use data about data to drive our open data initatives.
+Let's start thinking of datasets as data points so that we can use data about data to drive our open data initiatives.